-Often you might want to subtract datasets from each other.
-This is potentially made complicated as datasets can take different forms.
+Often you might want to subtract datasets from each other, or add or subtract a dataset by a constant.
+The former is potentially made complicated as datasets can take different forms.
 For example, you might want to subtract a dataset which contains annual means from a dataset that contains monthly values.
 In this case you want to subtract the annual mean from the relevant month in each year.
-To deal with this problem, nctoolkit offers the methods add, subtract, multiply and divide, which from nctoolkit v0.4.0 onwards can automatically work out the relevant method required for the dataset given.
+To deal with this problem, nctoolkit offers the ability to use standard Python operations +, -, and / to carry out these operations, and in most use-cases it will be able to carry out an appropriate calculation.

 Let's illustrate this using a dataset of monthly sea surface temperature from 1850 to the present day.
-In the snippet below, we load the data into a dataset.
-Then we generate a second which is the annual mean temperature and subtract it from the original dataset:
+We will start by looking at the first time step:

 '''

 [1]: import nctoolkit as nc

-ds1 = nc.open_data("sst.mon.mean.nc")
+ds = nc.open_data("sst.mon.mean.nc")

-ds2 = nc.open_data("sst.mon.mean.nc")
+ds.subset(time = 0)

-ds2.tmean("year")

-ds1.subtract(ds2)
+ds.plot()

-nctoolkit is using Climate Data Operators version 1.9.10
+nctoolkit is using Climate Data Operators version 2.1.0

-Subtracting a yearly time series

-'''